samiyonas/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-write a script that sets mode of the file
 11-a script that adds execute permission to all subdirectories of the current directory 12-Create a script that creates a directory called my_dir with permissions 751 in the working directory.
+13-write a script that changes the group owner